BluAS, shuffle your albums with BluOS

 BluAS Volume dw button

-Vol. down
+Vol. dw

 How to use